Introduction: SOLAR POWERED ARDUINO WEATHER STATION

-In country like India most of the people are dependent on agriculture.
-For effective planning in agriculture weather forecast is of utmost importance.
+In a country like India, most of the people are dependent on agriculture.
+For effective planning in agriculture, the weather forecast is of utmost importance.
 So farmers are always interested in the Weather Forecasts.
-As farmers stay in remote areas, they have to wait for the news updates in TV, Radio or News Papers.
-Unfortunately this weather information is not the accurate data of their local environment rather it gives data of nearest weather forecasting station.
+As farmers stay in remote areas, they have to wait for the news updates on TV, Radio or News Papers.
+Unfortunately, this weather information is not the accurate data of their local environment rather it gives data of the nearest weather forecasting station.

-Being a son of a farmer, I decided to monitor the local weather and inform to my father earlier.
-So that he can take early decision for his farm.
+Being the son of a farmer, I decided to monitor the local weather and inform to my father earlier.
+So that he can take an early decision for his farm.

 My weather stations typically consist of two major parts:

 1. The sensors that sit outside and measure temperature, humidity, rainfall, and barometric pressure.
-This data is send wirelessly through a RF transmitter module to the display unit.
+This data is sent wirelessly through an RF transmitter module to the display unit.
 I named the entire module as Transmitter module.
 (Tx).

-2. The display unit that lives inside in a convenient place so any one can read the external temperature, humidity etc. It equipped with a RF receiver to receive data from transmitter module.
+2. The display unit that lives inside in a convenient place so anyone can read the external temperature, humidity, etc. It equipped with an RF receiver to receive data from the transmitter module.
 I named it as Receiver module (Rx).

-As the transmitter module is deployed in the field, we have to deal with the power management.
+As the transmitter module is deployed in the field, we have to deal with power management.
 It is impractical to run a long cable to provide power to the sensor’s location.
 This leaves relatively few practical options.

 1. Connecting directly an Arduino board to a battery.
-Though it sounds good and obviously it would work, but your battery would be depleted in a matter of days because some components like voltage regulators, power led and USB interfacing chip in the arduino board are always drawing power.
+Though it sounds good and obviously it would work, but your battery would be depleted in a matter of days because some components like voltage regulators, power led and USB interfacing chip in the Arduino board are always drawing power.

-But now a days high capacity battery packs are readily available in the market.
+But nowadays high capacity battery packs are readily available in the market.
 Solar panels are getting more efficient and cheaper.
-Adding a boost converter in the circuits extract every last drops of juice out of battery.
+Adding a boost converter in the circuits extract every last drop of juice out of battery.

-2. Putting the arduino to “sleep mode" to consume even less power.
+2. Putting the Arduino to “sleep mode" to consume even less power.

 You can see it in the step-11 and 12.

-By using the above technique you can run your sensor related or any other stand alone arduino project for a long time.
+By using the above technique you can run your sensor related or any other stand-alone Arduino project for a long time.